 Do You Know Where Your Inventory Is?

 When I worked in the airline business our most embarrassing incident was “losing a minor”.
 We never lost a child, of course.
 But we might not have known where a child was for certain period of time.
 Even though this was an extremely rare occurrence, we built serious procedures to prevent it from happening.
-The retail industry faces a similar scenario that retail technology is poised to tackle: inventory management.
+The retail industry faces a similar scenario that retail technology is poised to tackle: improve inventory management.
 Macy’s has a monthly inventory loss is 3%.
 This is no small number, given that inventory is the whole business.

-Inventory Management Technology
+Retail Technology and Inventory Management

 This week we visited Bloomingdales in Soho, NYC, to experience a demo with Stealthmatrix.